strategicdata/pmhc-mds-spec/doc/data-specification/validation-rules.rst

   * :ref:`dfn-referrer_organisation_type` must be set to
     '98: N/A - Self referral' if and only if :ref:`dfn-referrer_profession` is also
     '98: N/A - Self referral'
-  * Only one episode is allowed to be open per client
+  * A maximum of one episode shall be open per client
   * On :ref:`dfn-principal_diagnosis` and :ref:`dfn-additional_diagnosis`
     the values: